APickledWalrus/skript-placeholders/README.md

 Please note that you must have an MVdW plugin for MVdWPlaceholderAPI to function.

 This addon is a fork of Ersatz (by Pikachu - https://github.com/Pikachu920/Ersatz) which has been updated to work with PlaceholderAPI's new PlaceholderExpansion system and adds new features.

+Please note that while this addon does not frequently receive updates, it is still compatible with the latest Skript versions and should function without issue.
+If you encounter errors of any kind, please report them in the [issues tab](https://github.com/APickledWalrus/skript-placeholders/issues).

 # Links